Marshall/Goldblatt mansion: Design and features

 One of the mansion's most notable spaces was its Egyptian solarium.
 A key feature of this space was a table which rose through the floor, rising up from a butler's pantry beneath it, allowing the table to be set on the level below and raised to the solarium.
 This table could be raised and lowered at the press of a button.
 The Egyptian solarium featured a genuine ancient sarcophagus that had held an Egyptian mummy.
 One wall of the room entirely made of glass, while the opposite wall was occupied entirely by a 20-foot divan.
 Marshall considered this to be his favorite room in the mansion.
 The multiple glass walls of this room could be rolled back in order to provide occupants of the room with an unobstructed view of Wilmette Harbor.

-The mansion also featured a Chinese temple room which reconstructed a 5th-century Chinese temple and feature a more-than-500-year-old mandarin bed which had once belonged to a Chinese princess.
+The mansion also featured a Chinese temple room which reconstructed a 5th-century Chinese temple and included a more-than-500-year-old mandarin bed which had once belonged to a Chinese princess.
 The Chinese temple room was said to have cost $87,000.
 In the mansion, Marshall built nautical-themed bar which featured portholes with a moving replica of the sea which mimicked rocking of a boat at sea.
 This space would inspire a bar which Marshall would later design for the Edgewater Beach Hotel.
 The mansion also featured a reconstructed room taken from a convent.
 The mansion also included a small cafe room with a table which bore the autographs of many of the prominent visitors to the mansion.
 The mansion also contained a studio/drawing room.
 This space featured a high ceiling and a stage.
 Underneath the stage was storage space for tables which could be rolled out in order to transform the architecture studio workspace into a banquet hall.
 Serving as a backdrop curtain to the stage was a tapestry which Louis XIV once presented to Madame de Pompadour.
 The home also housed an architectural studio and office for Marshall when he lived there, which was housed in its street-facing front side.